 Generally though, in terms of self-care, the family law profession is playing catch-up.
 This diploma is part of the drive to change that.

-Becoming and Family Law Supervisor
+Becoming a Family Law Supervisor

 Now, in order for more family lawyers to be able to access supervision, more supervisors are needed from within the profession.
 Could you be one of them?